(Disponibles en anglais seulement pour le moment)

 Councillor Danny Hill read the building permit report for the month of November.

 11) New Business

-PROPOSED BY Deputy Warden Nil Doucet SECONDED BY Councillor Carl Deveau that the Council for the Municipality of the District of Clare award the tender for the roofing of the wastewater treatment plant in Belliveau Cove to Shep-Com Construction Ltd. in the amount of $6,340 plus HST and that these funds be taken from the Capital Reserve.
+MOVED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Nil Doucet that the Council for the Municipality of the District of Clare approve the revised proposal for the Clare Veterans Centre, in the amount of $494,235, that its previously approved contribution of $218,700 be reduced to $163,098 and that this amount be taken from the Municipality’s Capital Fund.

 12) In Camera Session

-PROPOSED BY Deputy Warden Nil Doucet and SECONDED BY Councillor Yvon LeBlanc that Council proceed to an in-camera session.
+PROPOSED BY Deputy Warden Nil Doucet and SECONDED BY Councillor Yvon LeBlanc that Council proceed to an In-Camera Session.